 We, the team behind the hackathon, love robots, are passionate about building things, and wanted to meet some people who feel the same.
 We are all volunteers and have been working hard hammering out the details of the weekend so you can have fun.

 Adriana started the robotics hackathon with cofounder Nick Stedman because she loves to work with hackers.
-Adriana is founder of Conveyor Built, a product design and development firm that helps product teams work better together and build their product ideas.
-Conveyor Built collaborators can be found almost every Tuesday night at ThingTank Lab where Adriana is an advisor, hacking away at some crazy project or other.
+Adriana is founder of Conveyor Built, an innovation skills and design firm that helps product teams work better together and build their product ideas.
+Conveyor Built collaborators can be found hacking away on Wednesday evenings on a new wearable product.
 As founder, Adriana has developed workshops that guide participants in designing and building their own digitally-enabled objects using rapid prototyping tools, electronics, open hardware and software platforms and techniques from sculpture and art practice.

-Adriana leads her team of collaborators including software and hardware engineers, artsists, instructional and industrial designers to develop these workshops and Conveyor Built’s own products including an open source eye tracking device.
+Adriana leads her team of collaborators including software and hardware engineers, artsists, instructional and industrial designers to develop these workshops and Conveyor Built’s own products.
+You can find Adriana on Twitter @adrianai

 Daniel Mirmilshteyn, Technology